Traipsing Shanghai

 July 02, 2011 Travel

-I was astonished by its skyscrapers, its art deco buildings, and its temples.
+Throughout most of my solo journey, I was struck by the awe-inspiring skyscrapers, captivating art deco buildings, and serene temples.

 The City God Temple